-Energy can be harnessed from many renewable sources but photosynthesis in plants, i.e. biomass, is currently the only viable option to capture the carbon atoms in the atmosphere for use in materials and convenient energy carriers.
+Energy can be harnessed from many renewable sources.
+However, photosynthesis in plants, i.e. biomass, is currently the only economically viable option to capture the carbon atoms in the atmosphere for use in materials and convenient energy carriers.
 Hence an immense demand for biomass feedstock refined to fit a range of applications currently dependent on coal, oil and natural gas can be foreseen.
 Chapter $\underline{3}$ in this book provides an overview of biobased products that can substitute for fossil fuel based alternatives.
 In addition, new uses of carbon may emerge or increase in importance such as carbon fibres in light weight materials and carbon nanotubes and graphene in applications yet to be explored.
 Given the already significant scale of human appropriation of biomass and the scale of fossil fuel use such a transition is challenging, to say the least.
-Chapter 4, that provides a review of assessments of global biomass resources, concludes that the gap between high and low estimates of resource availability is staggering and that increased supply of biomass involves potential benefits as well as significant risks.
-Chapter 5 digs deeper into the socio-economic consequenses of increased biomass demand.
+Chapter $\underline{4}$ , that provides a review of assessments of global biomass resources, concludes that the gap between high and low estimates of resource availability is staggering and that increased supply of biomass involves potential benefits as well as significant risks.
+Chapter $\underline{5}$ further elaborates on socio-economic consequences of increased biomass demand.